SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 - Entries in the i18n files to set the column headers
 - An entry in the [*annotations.cds*](../../../tree/main-single-tenant/app/poetryslams/annotations.cds) to use the field on the user interface

-The color values, as defined in the codes constants, are fixed values that the UI interpretes automatically.
+The color values, as defined in the codes constants, are fixed values that the UI interprets automatically.

 > Note: *statusCriticality* is modeled as a **[virtual element](https://cap.cloud.sap/docs/cds/cdl#virtual-elements)** and must be initialized in the application code.
 Otherwise, the READ request will be sent again and again until the application crashes.

 ### Draft Concept
 The SAP Cloud Application Programming Model / SAP Fiori elements stack supports a *Draft Concept* out of the box.
-This enables users to store inconsistent data without having to publish them to others users.
+This enables users to store inconsistent data without having to publish them to other users.

 You can find more details in the [SAP Cloud Application Programming Model documentation on draft support](https://cap.cloud.sap/docs/advanced/fiori#draft-support).
 In the Poetry Slams application, the used *Poetry Slams* Service has the entity *PoetrySlams* draft-enabled.
 In the *Visitors* service, which is used by the Visitors application, the *Visitors* entity is draft-enabled.

 > Note: SAP Fiori elements v4 only supports editable object pages for draft-enabled entities.
 In case an entity is not draft-enabled in the used service, the user interface does not allow changes.